 Planetary Aspects and Configurations

-This post is part of a series of lessons on the basics of horoscopic astrology as practiced in the first millennium.
-In this post, we’ll look at planetary relationships and configurations, including aspects.
+This article is part of a series of lessons on the basics of horoscopic astrology as practiced in the first millennium.
+In this lesson, we’ll look at planetary relationships and configurations, including aspects.
 Sign relationships and rulers figure heavily in this discussion.
 We will also explore a method of character analysis from second-century astrologer Claudius Ptolemy.

 Initially, in this series, we explored the history of astrology and the significance of the planets.
 The second lesson introduced free astrology charting software, as well as how planets advance to a location by way of the local horizon and meridian.
 We learned more planetary prominence considerations in the third lesson.
 The fourth lesson introduced the signs of the zodiac and their features.
 We will be drawing on the information from that last lesson a lot in this one.